st0n-apt/project-x/README.md

 Make sure you have all dependencies installed before trying to run the project!
 <br />

-Go to project-x/web and run it using `ng serve` to start the localhost at http://localhost:4200
+Go to project-x/web and run it using `ng serve` to start the web server at http://localhost:4200

 You can also use `ng serve` and `npm install && npm start` to use it as a Windows 10 app with Electron.
 <br />